manisha213925/delta-demo/README.md

 # delta-demo
-This is demo as a folder for Git &amp; Github class
+This is demo as a folder for Git &amp; Github class.